Quantum-enabled machine learning

 Our core technologies use physics-based machine learning features, derived from efficient quantum mechanical calculations, to map chemical space with unprecedented fidelity and transferability.Learn More

-Our Qcore quantum simulation engine integrates state-of-the art implementations of standard methods from quantum chemistry with machine-learning featurization and prediction engines and a suite of unique features for quantum embedding.
+Qcore has state-of-the-art implementations of efficient mean-field theories that power generation of quantum features forour machine-learning featurization and prediction engines and a suite of unique features for quantum embedding.

 Core methods are available such as Hartree-Fock theory, density functional theory, and modern semiempirical methods, all wrapped in an efficiently parallelized application, developed by a team of dedicated software engineers.
 Tools for chemistry (such as constrained and unconstrained geometry optimization, transition-state search, ab initio dynamics, frequencies, etc) are available for all methods.

 Deep Learning for Quantum Chemistry Using Symmetry-Adapted Atomic-Orbital Features

 Fluoride ion batteries

 Room-temperature cycling of metal fluoride electrodes: Liquid electrolytes for high-energy fluoride ion cells

 Imaging covalent bond formation by H atom scattering from graphene